uw-ictd/XLSXGenerator/README.md

 XLSX Generator is all client side JavaScript.
 There is no server component, so you can download and open it from your filesystem.

+The pipeline is as followes.
-XLSX file is converted to json with some basic processing to nest groups and parse type parameters (in XLSXConverter).
+The XLSX file is converted to JSON with some basic processing to nest groups and parse type parameters (in XLSXConverter).
-Next JSON is preprocessed in app.js script then fed into handlebars templates (in index.html) that generate the HTML.
+Next, that JSON is preprocessed in app.js script then fed into Handlebars templates (in index.html) to generate the form's HTML structure.
-After the HTML is rendered, jQuery is used to construct the template.json from it, and html2canvas is used to create the form.jpg, and it all gets zipped made available for download.
+After the HTML is rendered,
+jQuery is used to construct the template.json based on it's layout, and html2canvas is used to draw the form.jpg.
+Finally, all the json and jpgs for all the pages gets zipped into a single file that is made available for download.

 ## Testing: